 I’m really excited about this part.
 Google Analytics Premium comes with dedicated support and training.
 When you buy Premium from a reseller, like Cardinal Path, it comes with a dedicated support team that can help you configure and maintain your implementation.
 We all know how hard it is to keep an analytics tool configure correctly.
 Now we can pester you all the time to make sure you’re always thinking about when you launch a new mobile site, app, website or campaign!
 Support plans vary and training, but are included.

 In addition to the above features, Google Analytics Premium comes with a money-backed SLA.
 This SLA covers not only data collection but the reporting interface.
 And let me tell you, the SLA is generous.
 So for all those organizations out there that have avoided Google Analytics because there is no SLA, that is no longer an issue.
 You’re probably all wondering how much does Google Analytics Premium cost and how you can get your hands on it (the holiday season is coming up fast).
 GA Premium is sold by Google AND via Google Analytics Premium Authorized Resellers like Cardinal Path.
 The price is based on monthly data hits sent to Google.
 The price also includes support and training.

 We’re having a webinar at 10am on October 3 to review Google Analytics Premium and take your questions.
-I hope to see you thereThis entry was posted in Web Analytics and tagged enterprise, Google Analytics, premium, web analytics.
+I hope to see you thereThis entry was posted in Technology, Web Analytics and tagged enterprise, Google Analytics, premium, web analytics.
 Bookmark the permalink.